rubensocj/viscomodule/README.md

 # viscomodule

-The *viscomodule* is a `Python` project for viscoelastic relaxation modulus characterization using Prony series.
+The *viscomodule* is a `Python` project for viscoelastic relaxation modulus characterization of mix asphalt materials with Prony series.
 The method considers only the linear viscoelastic regime and uses the results from a creep test for calculating the Prony series constants, by the least squares method.
 The project has a `PyQt5` Graphical User Interface (GUI).

 ## Installation